hardscrabble/hardscrabble.github.io/_posts/2023-03-08-brew-deps-and-leaves.md

 Here's how I do it.

-First, I tell homebrew to phone home to GitHub and update its local list of packages, which it can use to tell if any of my locally-installed packages have updates:
+First, I tell homebrew to phone home and update its local list of packages, which it can use to tell if any of my locally-installed packages have updates:

 ```
 $ brew update